SardonyxApp/sardonyx-server/README.md

 Required: `Login-Token` header with JSON containing `cfduid` and `managebacSession` properties

-Returns: `deadlines` object containing upcoming deadlines in the dashboard page in the `Managebac-Data` header
+Returns: `deadlines` object containing upcoming deadlines in the dashboard page in the body

 #### Load class